DaytripperTX/VisibilityFixMod/README.md

 ## 📌 Description

 This mod overhauls the way **player visibility** is calculated in *Schedule I*, offering more precise control and improving stealth mechanics.
-Rather than relying on the game’s hardcoded visibility clamp, this mod provides a configurable system for adjusting how individual visibility attributes affect detection.

 It is fully compatible with **IL2CPP builds** of the game.